dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/guide/ui-configurations.md

 ### Change the Style

-There are several preset styles definded in the `DrawingStyleManager`.
+There are several preset styles defined in the `DrawingStyleManager`.
 You can directly specify the colour with the preset styles or create your own styles.

-The follow code snippet shows how to specify preset styles:
+The following code snippet shows how to specify preset styles:

 ```java
 // Set the default DrawingStyles of the layer.